openziti/sdk-golang/example/zping/README.md

 What is zping?  zping replaces the function of icmp ping tool in a ziti network.

-It provides a the end to end latency between any two ziti identities in a ziti network and like icmp ping will provide the following metrics upon completion of the ping session:
+It provides an end to end latency measurment between any two ziti identities in a ziti network and like icmp ping will provide the following metrics upon completion of the ping session:

 min, max and mean latency and standard deviation as well as % loss.